yixiao1/CILv2_multiview/README.md

     where `folder_name` the the experiment folder name, and `exp_name` is the configuration file name.
     Your models are all saved in ./checkpoints/

-* Define a config file for the benchmarking.
+* Define a config file for the benchmarking:

         cd $TRAINING_RESULTS_ROOT/_results/<folder_name>/<exp_name>
         > config45.json